thecodewarrior/TIS-3D/src/main/resources/assets/tis3d/doc/en_us/item/module_execution.md

 ### Instructions
 `NOP`
 Pseudo-instruction that has no effect on the state of the execution module's ports nor registers, i.e. no influence on state. `NOP` is automatically compiled to `ADD NIL`.

+`DYM <SRC>`
+Enables or disables DYN mode.
+If the value of `SRC` is zero, disables DYN mode, otherwise enables DYN mode.
+By default DYN mode is *on*.
+When DYN mode is disabled, reading and writing to `DYN` modifies the port it points to.
+The read value of `DYN` when not it DYN mode always between -1 and 3.
+If a value less than -1 is written to `DYN` it will be clamped to -1.
+If a value greater than 3 is written to `DYN` it will be wrapped by selecting only the first two bits, meaning that to rotate clockwise you only have to add to the value and write it back.
+The number to port mapping is as follows:
+`-1=NIL, 0=UP, 1=RIGHT, 2=DOWN, 3=LEFT`
+Example:
+`DYM 0` Disables DYN mode.
+`MOV 2 DYN` Sets DYN to output on `DOWN`.
+`DYM 1` Enables DYN mode.
+`MOV 100 DYN` Writes 100 on `DOWN`.

 #### Data Transfer
 `MOV <SRC> <DST>`